Burmester Audiosysteme: Mercedes-Benz

-The cooperation with Mercedes-Benz also started in 2009.
-Together the companies developed two new audio systems, in particular for the S-Class model.
-In the following years more sound systems have been introduced for the C-Class, the V-Class and the E-Class.
-In line with the partnership, sound systems for the Mercedes-AMG GT and the Maybach S-Class have been developed as well.
+In 2009, Burmester and Mercedes-Benz also launched a development partnership.
+Together, they developed two new audio systems specifically for the S-Class.
+In subsequent years, further sound systems followed for the C-Class, V-Class, E-Class, and G-Class.
+The partnership also spawned audio systems for the Mercedes-AMG GT and the Mercedes-Maybach S-Class.

-Burmester's sound systems in the models of Porsche and Mercedes-Benz offer three different default settings: Pure, Smooth, and Live.
+In late 2020, Burmester released a new innovation together with Mercedes-Benz in the S-Class: the High-End 4D Surround Sound System.
+Burmester's audio systems in Porsche and Mercedes-Benz vehicles offer various sound presets such as Pure, Smooth, Live, and more.
 The 3D-mode is only available in the Mercedes-Benz S-Class, the E-Class, the new W177 A-Class and the Porsche Panamera.